allseenn/ubuntu/README.md

 ### 14  [Instruction](SSHStartx.md) how to install start X remotle by SSH
 ### 15  [Instruction](Xfce4AltKey.md) how to free Alt key in Xfce for other apps
 ### 16  [Instruction](InstallCertBotOnUbuntu.md) how to install certbot on Ubuntu for nginx
+### 17  [Instruction](HowToConstrainDnsmasqGiveOnlyIpv4.md) how to constrain dnsmasq to give only ipv4 address for clients